Panquesito7/double_jump/README.md

 - `double_jump.max_height`: Maximum height gained on each jump.
 Default is `6.5`.
 This is the value used on a builtin jump.
 - `double_jump.privilege_required`: Whether a privilege is required for the double jump.
 This is given to administrators automatically.
 Disabled (`false`) by default.

-## Known bugs

-- Sometimes, you randomly get a jump boost that sets you very high.

 ## Installation

 - Unzip the archive, rename the folder to `double_jump` and